JuliaGizmos/WebIO.jl/README.md

 As you see above, the JS command handler and event handlers get a context object as argument.
 These Objects are the reflection of a Context on the Julia side.

-- `WebDisplay.send(context, command, message)`: invoke a command on the Julia side for the corresponding Context object. (counterpart of `handle!(f, ctx::Context, cmd::Symbol)` on the Julia side (see above)
+- `WebIO.send(context, command, message)`: invoke a command on the Julia side for the corresponding Context object. (counterpart of `handle!(f, ctx::Context, cmd::Symbol)` on the Julia side (see above)
 - `context.dom`: this field points to the rendered DOM tree that is wrapped by this context.
 You can use this to query sub nodes (for example, using [`context.dom.querySelector(query)`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)) and to modify their content.

 ### Context in event handlers and command handlers